plashenkov/TBX/README.md

 TBX
 ===

-TBX is an add-on package for Toolbar2000 components (Copyright © 1998–2008 Jordan Russell), a shareware package available at http://www.jrsoftware.org/tb2k.php.
+TBX is an add-on package for [Toolbar2000 components](http://www.jrsoftware.org/tb2k.php).

 TBX expands Toolbar2000 with the following new features: